|

 Copeland Middle School

-To obtain and incorporate educational signs on the Wildcat Ridge Hawkwatch in Rockaway Township.
-She will work with members of the Hawkwatch professional staff as well
+To obtain and incorporate educational signs on the Wildcat Ridge Hawkwatch in

 as local designers and volunteers.